Liquefied natural gas: Storage

-LNG must be kept cold to remain a liquid, independent of pressure.
-Despite efficient insulation, there will inevitably be some heat leakage into the LNG, resulting in vaporisation of the LNG.
+LNG must be kept cold to remain a liquid due to the low pressures used for storage.
+Despite efficient insulation, there will inevitably be some heat leakage into the LNG, resulting in vaporization of the LNG.
 This boil-off gas acts to keep the LNG cold (see "Refrigeration" below).
 The boil-off gas is typically compressed and exported as natural gas, or it is reliquefied and returned to storage.